-To access the Autumn Term Curriculum Map, please click the link below.
+To access the Curriculum Maps, please click the links below.

 About Year 5

-In Year 5 we study five exciting cross-curricular topics over the course of the year.
+In Year 5, we study six exciting topics over the course of the year.

-In Maths the children study the following units each term in addition to our topic-based Maths: Number and Place Value; Addition and Subtraction; Multiplication and Division; Fractions, Decimals and Percentages; Measurement; Properties of Shape; Position and Direction and Statistics.
+In Maths, the children study the following units: Number and Place Value; Addition and Subtraction; Multiplication and Division; Fractions, Decimals and Percentages; Measurement; Properties of Shape; Position and Direction and Statistics.
 In each unit, the children have the opportunity to develop their skills in fluency, reasoning and problem solving.